jwtkeeble/second-order-optimization-NQS/README.md

 | `-MR`/`--number_of_minres_it` | `int`   | Number of MinRes iteration                              |

-One can run the KFAC, QN-KFAC, QN-MR-KFAC, NGD, and DGD optimisers via the `run_qnkfac.py` script below with the corresponding flags
+One can run the KFAC, QN-KFAC, QN-MR-KFAC, NGD, and DGD optimisers of the paper via the `run_qnkfac.py` script with the corresponding flags of the table below.

 | Optimsier  | QM            | PM     | MR |
 |------------|---------------|--------|----|